 Court authorizes class action for defective Norton products

-We are pleased to announce that, by judgment dated April 16, 2019, Judge François P. Duprat of the Superior Court of Quebec granted the Re-amended motion for authorization to file a class action that we are handling on behalf of all Quebec consumers who purchased and/or licensed certain Norton products.
-The English version of the Notice to class members, which was authorized by the Court, can be viewed here.
+We are pleased to announce that, by judgment dated April 16, 2019, Judge François P. Duprat of the Superior Court of Quebec granted the Re-amended motion for authorization to file a class action that we filed on behalf of all Quebec consumers who purchased and/or licensed certain Norton products.
+You can consult the Notice to class members which was authorized by the Court and the Originating Application that we filed.

 You are a member of the class action if you meet the following definition:

 “All natural persons resident in Quebec at the time they purchased and/or licensed, for purposes other than their business, any of the following products: Norton™ Antivirus, Norton™ Internet Security, Norton™ Security, Norton™ Security with Backup, Norton 360™, or Norton™ One (collectively, the “Norton Products”) at any time between July 24, 2010 and June 27, 2016”

 Please note that if you meet the definition of a class member, you are automatically part of the class action and you do not need to take any steps to register.
 However, if you are a member of the class, we invite you to register on our list of class members so that we can update you when there are significant developments in this file.

 We will continue to update this page as the case progresses.

 To see our active class actions and those that we have been involved in, please click on the boxes below.

 - Resolved Cases